drohmer/CSE104/01_html_basic/readme.md

 ## HTML tags

 The goal of HTML tags is to provide a structure to your document.
 Well placed tags allows to efficiently understand, and thus index (such as for Google search engine), your webpage.
 Tags may have defaul visual behavior (usually inherited from old time), however this visual appearance can be modified (see CSS later on).

 Therefore, as a good practice in HTML5, your choice of tag should be guided by its semantic meaning (/the structure of your document), and not by their visual appearance.

 __Q.__ The following tags are often used and may be worth to remember.
 Experiment with them to observe they default behaviors.
-Do not hesitate to refer to the [exhaustive list of HTML](https://www.w3schools.com/tags/) for more tags and info.
+Do not hesitate to refer to the exhaustive list of HTML (see [W3School](https://www.w3schools.com/tags/), or [Mozilla Development Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)) for more tags and info.

 * [`<h2>`, `<h3>`, ..., `<h6>`](https://www.w3schools.com/tags/tag_hn.asp): Title tags